veryaery/node-module-that-loads-configs/README.md

 * Functional, read with or without defaults and write both files and directories
 * Flexible, create support for formats of your needs
 * TypeScript, built in type definitions
-* JSDocs, together with TypeScript's type definitions for helpful intellisense
+* JSDocs, together with TypeScript's type definitions for helpful IntelliSense
 * Promises

 ### [Documentation](https://aery-chan.github.io/node-module-that-loads-configs/)